-The fast door opening and closure, with an abrupt change in shape, strongly suggests that the underlying principle is a buckling (23) of an elastic valve.
-We hypothesize that, after the trap is set, the internal/external pressure difference is close to the critical pressure for spontaneous buckling, and a slight disturbance suffices to trigger the motion.
-The triggering could be entirely mechanical (trigger hairs acting as levers) (2, 9), but we cannot exclude an excitatory step (physiological sensitivity) that would help exceeding the remaining mechanical activation barrier (12).
-The door buckles prior to opening, contrary to the previous assumption stating that opening starts before buckling (2, 9).
-After trap inflation the inside and outside pressures are levelled, and the door un-buckles to its initial state of curvature, thereby closing the trap.
-Note that such large door displacements involve relatively small surface strains of the door: it can be estimated that the longitudinal strain of the outer surface is $-h{\rm door}/R{\rm door}$ =-0.1 when achieving full curvature inversion, and the opposite for the inner surface.
+hypothesize that after the trap is set the internal/external pressure difference is close to the critical pressure for spontaneous buckling, and a slight disturbance suffices to trigger the motion.
+The triggering could be entirely mechanical (trigger hairs acting as levers) [2,9], but we cannot exclude an excitatory step (physiological sensitivity) that would help to exceed the remaining mechanical activation barrier [12].
+The door buckles prior to opening, contrary to the previous assumption that opening starts before buckling [2,9].
+After trap inflation, the inside and outside pressures are levelled, and the door unbuckles to its initial state of curvature, thereby closing the trap.
+Note that such large door displacements involve relatively small surface strains of the door: it can be estimated that the longitudinal strain of the outer surface is $h{ m door}/R{ m door} \approx -0.1$ when achieving full curvature inversion, and the opposite for the inner surface.

 This buckling hypothesis is well supported by our dynamic simulations.
-We modelled the Utricularia door as a quarter-ellipsoidal shell (see Methods).
+We modelled the Utricularia door as a quarter-ellipsoidal shell (see §2).
 One border of the ellipsoid is fixed, whereas the other border (free edge) is in frictionless contact with a threshold.
 The shell has both bending and stretching energy.
-We performed dynamics simulations whilst the pressure inside the trap was slowly decreased.
+We performed dynamics simulations while the pressure inside the trap was slowly decreased.
 We noticed that the door shape changes very little up to a pressure difference of 15.5 kPa.
-Buckling then spontaneously occurs, with the door sliding along the threshold and swinging open, in excellent concordance with our high-speed videos of the actual trapdoor (Fig. 4D-F) (Movie S8).
-When the pressure difference is just lower than this critical value the trap is stable, but the energy barrier to trigger buckling is low, making the trap extremely sensitive to external perturbation.
+Buckling then spontaneously occurs, with the door sliding along the threshold and swinging open, in excellent concordance with our high-speed videos of the actual trapdoor (figure 4d-f; electronic supplementary material, movie S8).
+When the pressure difference is just lower than this critical value, the trap is stable, but the energy barrier to trigger buckling is low, making the trap extremely sensitive to external perturbation.

 Independently from simulations, the buckling mechanism entails a general estimation for door and body wall thicknesses in Utricularia.
-The doors should be thin enough so that they buckle due to underpressure generated by active pumping water out of the trap.
-Furthermore, we can hypothesize that, in order to suck a maximum amount of water and thereby prey, mechanical and geometrical parameters of the body walls and the door should be optimized so that the body reaches a nearly whole deflation at the opening pressure.
-A too stiff body would not deform enough, and hence suck a too small amount of water, while a too soft body would hardly overcome viscous dissipation and then not be fast enough during entrapping suction.
-The elastic energy at a maximum deflation, in the order of E{body} h{body} (according to Eq.
-1, using a deformation of relative amplitude 1) therefore should be equal to the work generated by pressure at buckling, in the order of P{buckling} R^3 , with R the typical size of the trap.
-Using the scaling expression for the buckling pressure (Eq.
-4), we predict the following door to body thickness ratio:
+The door should be thin enough so that it buckles owing to underpressure generated by active pumping of water out of the trap.
+Furthermore, we can hypothesize that in order to suck a maximum amount of water and thereby prey, mechanical and geometrical parameters of the body walls and the door should be optimized so that the body reaches a nearly whole deflation when submitted to the underpressure.
+Too stiff a body would not deform enough, and hence would suck too small an amount of water, while too soft a body would hardly overcome viscous dissipation, and would then not be fast enough during entrapping suction.
+The elastic energy at a maximum deflation, in the order of $E{\text{body}} h{\text{body}}^3$ (according to equation (2.1), using a deformation of relative amplitude 1), should therefore be equal to the work generated by pressure at buckling, in the order of $P{\text{buckling}}R^3$, with R being the typical size of the trap.
+Using the scaling expression for the buckling pressure (equation (2.4)), we predict the following door-to-body thickness ratio:

-$$\frac{h{\text{door}}}{h{\text{body}}} \sim \left(\frac{h{\text{body}}}{R}\right)^{1/2} \left(\frac{E{\text{body}}}{E{\text{door}}}\right)^{1/2}. \quad (5)$$
+$$\frac{h{\rm door}}{h{\rm body}} \sim \left(\frac{h{\rm body}}{R}\right)^{1/2} \left(\frac{E{\rm body}}{E{\rm door}}\right)^{1/2}.$$ (3.1)